MinhNhat-2003/Binance-smart-trader-ai/README.md

-# Binance-smart-trader-ai
+# Binance Smart Trader AI

-AI agent for portfolio analysis and trading strategy in the Binance ecosystem
+An AI agent that helps traders analyze portfolios and make smarter trading decisions in the Binance ecosystem.